…. As seen in the Italy Trip in April 2005 for Ken & Harriet Aitken ….. see the photos and details below.

 The Colosseum is located just east of the Roman Forum and was built to a practical design, with its 80 arched entrances allowing easy access to 55,000 spectators, who were seated according to rank.
 The Colosseum is huge, an ellipse 188m long, and 156 wide.
 Originally 240 masts were attached to stone corbels on the 4th level.

 Just outside the Colosseum is the Arch of Constantine (Arco di Costantino), a 25m high monument built in AD315 to mark the victory of Constantine over Maxentius at Pons Milvius.

-Vespesian ordered the Colosseum to be build on the site of Nero’s palace, the Domus Aurea, to dissociate himself from the hated tyrant.
+Vespesian ordered the Colosseum to be built on the site of Nero’s palace, the Domus Aurea, to dissociate himself from the hated tyrant.

 ….
 Walking into the Colosseum ….

 A road in flagged stone pieces near the Colosseum.

 The pedestrian walkway is on the right-hand side in smaller stone flagging.

 A modern footpath has been built on the left hand side of the road